Ugbrooke House

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-• An Exclusive Murder Mystery Evening: This event took place on Saturday, 13th September 2025, from 6:30 PM to 10:30 PM.
-It was part of the International Agatha Christie Festival 2025 and featured a specially written murder mystery by the Moonstone Theatre Company.
-The evening included a champagne reception and a three-course dinner, priced at £150 per person.
-This event was sold out.
+- An Exclusive Murder Mystery Evening: This event is scheduled for Saturday, 13th September 2025, from 6:30 PM to 10:30 PM.
+It includes a champagne reception, a three-course dinner, and a theatrical performance by the Moonstone Theatre Company.
+Tickets are priced at £150 per person, and overnight accommodation is available upon request.

-• Fundraising Fun Day: Held on Sunday, 27th April 2025, from 11 AM to 4 PM, this event supported Cancer Lifeline South West.
-Entry was £5 for adults, and children under 16 were free when accompanied by an adult.
-Activities included live music, sports lessons, food stalls, a prize draw, and a dog show.
+- Fundraising Fun Day: This event will take place on Sunday, 27th April, from 11 AM to 4 PM, supporting Cancer Lifeline South West.
+Entry is £5 for adults, and children under 16 enter free when accompanied by an adult.

-• Plein Air Painting Day: On Wednesday, 6th August 2025, from 10 AM to 4 PM, a painting class led by artist Richard Thorn took place in the gardens.
-Tickets were £100 per person, and participants were required to bring their own art supplies.
+- Plein Air Painting Day: On Wednesday, 6th August, from 10 AM to 4 PM, a painting workshop led by artist Richard Thorn will be held in the gardens.
+Tickets are £100 per person, and booking is required.

 Historic Houses members visit for free.
 Please book tickets online to avoid disappointment.